namit12ks/M-QAM-Performance-Analysis-AWGN/README.md

 ##  System Architecture

 The data pipeline was constructed in Simulink to accurately mirror a real-world baseband transceiver.
+* Baseband Transceiver Architecture engineered in Simulink.*
 ![Simulink Architecture](Simulink_Model.png)
-*Caption: Baseband Transceiver Architecture engineered in Simulink.*

 ### Key Components:
 * **Transmitter:** A Random Integer Generator creates the data source, strictly converted into a binary stream via an `Integer to Bit Converter` before being mapped by a Rectangular QAM Modulator.